+The customizable Traxxas Link dashboard delivers real-time rpm, speed, temperature, and voltage data.
 The Traxxas Link Wireless Module is sold separately (part #6511).
-The Traxxas Link application is available from the Apple App store for iPhone, iPad, or iPod touch and on Google Play for Android devices. iPhone, iPad, iPod touch, or the Android device are not included with the Traxxas Link Wireless Module.
+The Traxxas Link application is available from the Apple App store for iPhone, iPad, or iPod touch mobile devices. iPhone, iPad, or iPod touch are not included with the Traxxas Link Wireless Module.